tamannah1234/StegoCrypt/README.md

-# StegoCrypt
+🔐 StegoCrypt – Image-Based Steganography & Encryption Tool

-StegoCrypt is a steganography-based encryption project that hides secret messages within images, ensuring secure communication.
-It allows users to encode and decode messages using password protection, making data transmission more private and secure.
+StegoCrypt is a lightweight and secure steganography-based encryption tool that hides secret messages inside images.
+It ensures private communication by embedding text within image pixels and allowing message extraction only with a correct passcode.

+This tool is perfect for learning steganography, secure communication, and basic cryptography techniques.

-Features
+⭐ Features

 ✅ Hide secret messages inside images

-✅ Secure decryption with a passcode
+🔑 Decrypt hidden messages using a passcode

-✅ Simple and lightweight implementation using OpenCV
+🖼️ Uses pixel manipulation for steganography

+⚡ Simple, lightweight, and easy to use

+🧠 Built with OpenCV & NumPy for efficient processing

-Technologies Used
+🧰 Technologies Used

-* Python
+Python

-* OpenCV
+OpenCV

-* NumPy
+NumPy

-How to Use
+🚀 How to Use
-* Encryption (Hiding the Message)
+🔵 Encrypt (Hide a Secret Message)

-* Run the script and provide an image filename.
+Run the script:

+python stegocrypt.py

+Enter the image filename (e.g., input.png)

-* Enter the secret message and a passcode.
+Type the secret message

+Enter a passcode for protection

-* The tool will generate an encrypted image containing the hidden message.
+The tool will generate an encrypted image containing your hidden message

-* Decryption (Extracting the Message)
+🟠 Decrypt (Extract the Hidden Message)

-* Run the script and provide the encrypted image.
+Run the script again:

+python stegocrypt.py

+Enter the encrypted image file

-* Enter the correct passcode to retrieve the hidden message.
+Provide the correct passcode

+The hidden message will be revealed

-Installation
+📦 Installation

+Install the required dependencies:

-* pip install opencv-python numpy
+pip install opencv-python numpy

+Run the program:

-* python stegocrypt.py
+python stegocrypt.py